Biometrics is offering huge potential to reimagine a wide array of identification and verification processes.

 In identifying the right strategy, Isabelle particularly urges service providers not to regard biometrics as a standalone response to identity verification's multi-dimensional challenges.

 A layered approach is critical.

 Given the speed with which relatively new technologies are now being deployed in security-critical applications, Isabelle also recognizes the importance of all stakeholders striving to achieve and maintain the highest standards of integrity.

 A significant milestone achieved by the Biometrics Institute was the work on a Privacy Code to help provide best-practice privacy principles for the use of biometrics addressing issues such as consent, notice, and purpose.

-We just need to ensure as an industry that there are no bad news stories breaking that will lose consumer trust.
+We just need to ensure that there are no bad news stories breaking that will lose consumer trust as an industry.

 The comment follows revelations that a London police trial of facial recognition technology generated 104 "alerts," of which 102 were false.
 Facial recognition technology was used to scan CCTV footage from the Notting Hill Carnival and Six Nations Rugby matches in London in search of wanted criminals.

 Another trial by South Wales police returned 2,400 false positives from CCTV footage gathered at UEFA football matches and the like.

 Concerns have also been raised that Police resources could be tied up chasing false identities as officers, in some cases, questioning innocent crowd members who'd been matched by the software with criminal identities.

 Facial biometrics, in particular, is an emerging technology, and for the public to embrace it fully, the industry needs to work hard to allay fears and build confidence, while in parallel, procedures and guidelines should be debated, and legislation strengthened.